ZackDeRose/advent-of-code-starter/README.md

 + a `<a/b>.test.txt` file for your test data-set (in `data/day-X`)
 + a `<a/b>.txt` file for you to paste your full dataset (also in `data/day-X`).

-The starting point we've generated will allow you to
+The starting point we've generated will allow you to use the commands provided to pass the appropriate data set when running/testing your solution.

 ## Running Commands